Who I Am

 • Co-created, directed, interviewed, and hosted a weekly one-hour interview show called Fishers of Men of local and international missionaries at a local television studio in Santa Barbara, CA

-• Was the assistant interviewer on a business and technology radio show in Santa Barbara
+• Assistant interviewer on a business and technology radio show in Santa Barbara

-• Made quilts for Royal Family Kids’ Camp (made two quilts with our 4-year-old to give to foster children who have no home and no family)
+• Made quilts for kids going to Royal Family Kids’ Camp (made two quilts with our 4-year-old to give to foster children who have no home and no family)

-• Attended Bible Study Fellowship (BSF) women’s course in Santa Barbara for 3 years (the 9-month courses I took were The Book of Genesis, The Life of Moses, and The Gospel of Matthew)
+• Attended Bible Study Fellowship (BSF) women’s courses in Santa Barbara for 3 years (the 9-month courses I took were The Book of Genesis, The Life of Moses, and The Gospel of Matthew)

-• Was an assistant to a food critic and chocolate & bottled water expert (Arthur von Wiesenberger) as a researcher, writer, and website editor
+• Assistant to a food critic and chocolate & bottled water expert (Arthur von Wiesenberger) as a researcher, writer, and website editor

 • Ran dozens of 5Ks, several 10Ks, and Santa Barbara’s Pier-to-Peak Half Marathon